Davy Crockett timeline from 1786 to 1836 and beyond

 It was expected that many more states would emerge in the West.
 What role the national government should play in a country consisting of semi-sovereign states would be the main topic of debate for the next 50 years.

-This time David hires himself out voluntarily to help ease his father’s burdens.
-David spends the next year or two working on farms to pay off his father’s debt.
+This time Davy hires himself out voluntarily to help ease his father’s burdens.
+Davy spends the next year or two working on farms to pay off his father’s debt.

 Upon completion of his work, he will return home at last a man without familial obligations.